BCEM-UniAndes/BCEM-UniAndes.github.io/README.md

 > [!TIP]
 > The `_site/` folder is included in the `.gitignore` file to prevent it from being tracked by version control, as it is generated automatically and can be recreated at any time by building the site.

-> ## Multi-lingual support through Polyglot
+## Multi-lingual support through Polyglot

-This website uses the [Polyglot Jekyll Plugin](https://github.com/hakimel/reveal.js#language-support) to provide multi-lingual support.
+This website uses the [Polyglot Jekyll Plugin](https://github.com/untra/polyglot) to provide multi-lingual support.
 The plugin allows you to create content in multiple languages and switch between them seamlessly.
 Each page has a language-specific version, and the plugin handles the routing and rendering of the appropriate content based on the selected language.

+### Configuration and Structure

-- The `_config.yml` file contains a section for Polyglot Support containing settings for the available languages and their configuration.
+- **Configuration:** The `_config.yml` file contains a section for Polyglot Support with settings for the available languages and their configuration.
-- The language-specific content is organized in separate folders within the `_pages/` and each of the collections (e.g. `_team/`, `_news/`, `_research/`, etc.) directories, such as `en-gb/` for English and `es-es/` for Spanish.
+- **Content Organization:** Language-specific content is organized in separate folders within the `_pages/` directory and each of the collections (e.g., `_team/`, `_news/`, `_research/`, etc.), such as `en-gb/` for English and `es-es/` for Spanish.
 Each folder contains the corresponding Markdown files for that language.
+- **Translation Requirements:** Every page and collection item should have a language-specific version with the same structure and front matter fields, but with content translated into the respective language.
+Each item (file) should be saved in both language folders.
+  > **Note:** If an item is only saved in one language folder, it will be displayed on the website in that same language for all language versions.
+If this behavior is desired (e.g., for language-agnostic content), the item can be located inside the collection folder but outside the language-specific subfolders.
-- The `_data/[lang]/strings.yml` file contains the multilingual strings used throughout the site.
-This file is structured to provide translations for various text elements, ensuring consistency across different languages, which are accessed using Liquid templating in the layouts and includes.
+- **Multilingual Strings:** The `_data/[lang]/strings.yml` files contain the multilingual strings used throughout the site.
+These files are structured to provide translations for various text elements, ensuring consistency across different languages.
+The strings are accessed using Liquid templating in the layouts and includes.
-- The language switcher is implemented in the header of the site, allowing users to easily switch between available languages.
+- **Language Switcher:** The language switcher is implemented in the header of the site, allowing users to easily switch between available languages.

 # 📝 Updating and mantaining each of the elements of the site.